So, after the long months of creating product strategies, designing and developing, you’ve finally released your dream app. Congratulations!

 People love to be rewarded.
 In fact, 69% of them check whether they can expect some reward programs for loyal customers when choosing an online store.

-Various rewards or discounts make users believe they have made a great deal and have saved money on a product or a service they would buy anyway.
+Various rewards, discounts or referral programs make users believe they have made a great deal and have saved money on a product or a service they would buy anyway.
 What’s more, it’s a great way to convince users to choose you over your competitors.

-So, what types of rewards can you offer to loyal users?
+So, what types of rewards can you offer to loyal customers?
 These can be:

 - Time-limited discount for the next purchase made in your app (Stuff)